 I have opted to be the head of the organisation because I am the driving force; I do most of the driving.
 I suppose I could be the chauffer, making me Parker.
 However, I only have a Ford rather than a Rolls Royce, and I can’t distinguish pink cars from grey ones because I am colour deficient (which has led to some interesting situations itself, including me being convinced that a grey rabbit was actually green.
 (Edit: this really happened)).

-At least for myself and Mini’s Mum (Minimum?), we have the option of using Trundlebird 2 and all the different equipment.
+At least for myself and Dax’s Mum, we have the option of using Trundlebird 2 and all the different equipment.
 Planning involves selecting the correct item for the mission, and then starting out immediately.
-Mini can set out on a local mission, but missions further afield need planning.
+Dax can set out on a local mission, but missions further afield need planning.
 These are dependent on such things as bus time tables, accessible vehicles, and being able to convince the train companies that you really do want to travel tomorrow and unfortunately didn’t buy the levitation upgrade.

-Well, I’d better get on with planning the next mission as we need to pick up some prescriptions for Minimum from the local pharmacy.
+Well, I’d better get on with planning the next mission as we need to pick up some prescriptions for my wife from the local pharmacy.
 Trundlebird 1 will be best.
 I’ll just go and open the bunker…